"Golden amber, and rose."

 “Well it can’t go on,” she intoned.
 “You must return to the sea.
 We both know it.
 If you resist, I’ll…”

 “I won’t resist,” he said.

 They sat in silence for a while.

 After a time she said, “According to custom, I’m required to grant you one last wish.”

 He knew this, and replied, “I wish to spend one night with a woman of my choosing.”

 “That’s none of my concern, you can have any woman you want without my help.”

 “The woman I want,” he said, “is you.”

 His expression was unfathomable.
 “Then cast me back.
-I’m done with the squalor of this dusty realm.”
+I’m done with the squalor of this flea-infested realm.”